Realization of fractional Fermi seas

 Figure~\ref{fig:fig2} illustrates how the interaction cycles are performed experimentally.
 The protocol is optimized to minimize the excitation of collective motion in the trap.
 Initially, for $a_{\text{3D}}\!=\!517(1) a_0$ at $B\!=\!27.90(1)$~G, the interaction strength is $\gamma\!\simeq\!34$, where $\gamma\!=\!m g_{\text{1D}}/(\hbar^2n_{\text{1D}})$ is the Lieb-Liniger parameter.
 It is then ramped to the starting point of the cycle at $B_\text{A}$ in $500$~ms, where the system is strongly repulsive with $\gamma\!\simeq\!120$ deep in the TG regime.
 The first step of the cycle goes from $B_\text{A}$ to $B_\text{B}$ in 200~ms, approaching the CIR's pole.
 The next step is a small jump across the CIR from $B_\text{B}$ to $B_\text{C}$ in $\sim0.3$~ms. The system is now in the sTG regime, with $\gamma\!\simeq\!-134$.
 This is then followed by a slow ramp to $B_\text{D}\!=\!49.01$~G in 250~ms. Note that this ramp includes a zero crossing $g_{\text{1D}}\!=\!0$ that is traversed from the negative to the positive side.
 At $B_\text{D}$ the interaction strength is the same as at $B_\text{A}$.
 The last step in the cycle $D\rightarrow A$ is a fast jump within $\sim0.2$~ms back to the initial point on the other side of the CIR.
 Using this scheme, we can perform multiple cycles on the same CIR.

 Implementing the interaction cycle in the experiment poses a significant challenge, as it requires slowly traversing the unstable attractive regime~\cite{Astrakharchik2005,Gerton2000,Donley2001}.
 In theory, the integrable nature of the LL model protects the system from collapsing.
 Integrable systems possess an extensive number of conserved quantities that strongly constrain their evolution, allowing them to stabilize non-thermal states well described by GGEs~\cite{Yang1969,Rigol2007, Langen2015}.
-In practice, the inevitable presence of small integrability-breaking perturbations in realistic experimental settings, primarily from three-body collisions, limits the stability of the system in the attractive regime \cite{Haller2009,Kao2021}.
+In practice, the inevitable presence of small integrability-breaking perturbations in realistic experimental settings, primarily from three-body collisions, limits the stability of the system in the attractive regime~\cite{Haller2009}.
+Previous works introduced extra integrability-breaking dipolar interaction to mitigate the issue~\cite{Kao2021,Chen2023}.
 Our loading procedure at $a_{\text{3D}}\!=\!500a_{0}$ helps in this regard: strong repulsive interactions lead to low-density, yet strongly interacting 1D gases.
 This stability on the repulsive side of the resonance is continued to the attractive side.
 As shown in Fig.~\ref{fig:fig2}(inset), the gas in the sTG regime has a lifetime of more than $5$s.

 We are able to implement two and a half cycles without significant atom loss.
 To characterize the excited ideal-gas states corresponding to the points $\ell\!=\!2$ and $\ell\!=\!4$ in the cycle, we slowly ramp the magnetic field $B$ within $500$~ms from point~A of the corresponding cycle to $B\!=\!17.15$~G, where $\gone\!=\!0$~\cite{Gustavsson2008} and the slope $\dd\gone/\dd B$ is very small, about a factor of $110$ less than that of the zero-crossing point near the CIR, between points~C and D. This facilitates the subsequent measurement in view of ambient magnetic-field noise.
 We measure the momentum distribution $n(k)$ via time-of-flight (ToF) expansion.
 The measurement for $\ell\!=\!0$ is taken before the first cycle, by ramping $B$ directly to $B\!=\!17.15$~G in $200$~ms. The measurement ramp includes a fast but low-amplitude jump over a narrow Feshbach resonance at $B\!=\!19.8$~G \cite{Mark2007}.